tensorflow/tfjs-models/posenet/README.md

 const net = await posenet.load();
 ```

-By default posenet loads a MobileNetV1.
-To load a customized model, one can specify requirements via the ModelConfig argument:
+By default, `posenet.load()` loads a faster and smaller model that is based on MobileNetV1 architecture and has a lower accuracy.
+If you want to load the larger and more accurate model, specify the architecture explicitly in `posenet.load()` using a `ModelConfig` dictionary:

 ```javascript